Norvzki/Marshal/README.md

 ## 🏆 Cebu Hacktoberfest 2025

-Created by the **Marshal Development Team** - students passionate about education technology and open-source development.
+Created by the **"Andrei and friends Team"** - students passionate about education technology and open-source development.

 **Mission:** Empower students with better tools for academic success through technology.